arvzx18/IonicFramework-SignInTabMenu/README.md

-Hellow Friend.
+# Hellow Friend.

 IonTemplate: This is a IonicFramework Template made for you!

+## About
+This ionic template is made for hybrid mobile applications based on HTML5 - CSS3 - JS - AngularJS - **The powerful** IonicFramework.

-Functions and features
+## Functions and features

-Authentication (Sign In, Sign Out, Forget Password) HTML managed with ion-view
+* Authentication (Sign In, Sign Out, Forget Password).
-TabBar MainPage
+* HTML managed with ion-view for easy mod.
+* TabBar.
-JS prepared for your validation
+* JS - prepared for your validation.